share the whole Gospel: that our sins separate us from God, and we must turn away from them.

 He calls us to give up the strongholds in our lives for our own good.
 He knows the power and control they hold over us.
-God loves us so much that He wants us to be set free from the things that keep us bound.
+God loves us so much that He wants to set us free from the things that keep us bound.
 Those things only lead to our destruction, but our Father wants us to walk in His love and protection.

 The lie is that God is holding back something good from us.
 We are afraid that if we let go and surrender all to Him, we might miss out on something good.
 But nothing could be further from the truth.

-Second, we have to understand God’s desire to rebuild.
+Second, we have to understand God’s desire to restore.

-The Lord knows that, left to ourselves, we will make a mess of things–the very place so many of my friends end up in.
+The Lord knows that, left to ourselves, we will make a mess of things–the very place so many end up in.
 But His desire is not just to chastise and correct us (although He will out of His love).
-But His desire is to heal our brokenness and rebuild what we’ve torn down.
+His desire is to heal our brokenness and rebuild what we’ve torn down.

 The lie we believe is that we’ve messed things up so badly, that God is no longer interested in helping us.

-This prophecy from Isaiah was fulfilled in Jesus, as He quoted in Luke 4:18-19.
-Even if we’ve caused the destruction by our own bad choices, God still wants to heal and rebuild and restore.
+Even if we’ve caused the destruction by our own bad choices, God still wants to heal and rebuild.
 But we have to be willing to let Him.
 We have to let go of doing things our own way and let Him have His way in our lives.

-Last, we have to understand that He promises better than what the world offers.
+Last, we have to understand that what He promises is better than what the world offers.